Historical Apoplexy · State Legislative Adaptations · Michigan

 MICHIGAN FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT 103rd Michigan Legislature

 "During the Second World War, Michigan built the vehicles that saved the world.
 Then the factories closed.
 Then Detroit went bankrupt.
 Then Flint was poisoned.
 The Arsenal of Democracy is the precedent.
 The Flint water crisis is the indictment.
 The thirty-year life expectancy gap in Detroit is the verdict.
-Michigan doesn't need to imagine what happens when the system fails — it lived it.
+Michigan does not need to imagine what happens when the system fails, it lived it.
 The commissary at Selfridge has been open every day since.
 The proof model is already here."